 After the tour, the guide will drive you back to the car for the rest of the day’s itinerary.

-Creux du Van - Le Creux du Van is a vast rock amphitheater on the border between the cantons of Neuchâtel and Vaud.
+Creux du Van - Le Creux du Van is a vast rock amphitheater located on the border between the cantons of Neuchâtel and Vaud.

 At the base of the amphitheater flows a spring, the Cold Fountain, which maintains a temperature of no more than 4 degrees Celsius year-round.

-Reach this stunning location via a paved road, then an asphalt path to the Restaurant du Soliat, followed by a short 300-meter walk.
+Reach this stunning location via a paved road, then an asphalt path to the Restaurant du Soliat, followed by a 300-meter walk.

 Neuchâtel - Zurich